Frasers Group: Other acquisitions and closures

 In February 2022, the group announced it had purchased some of the assets of the Studio Retail Group from administration.
-In May, Fraser's sold their stakes in Bob's Stores and Eastern Mountain Sports.
+In May, Frasers Group sold their stakes in Bob's Stores and Eastern Mountain Sports.

 On 1 June 2022, it was revealed that the group had bought the intellectual property of Missguided and its sister brand Mennace for about £20 million, after they went into administration the previous day.

 In November 2022, it was announced Frasers Group had acquired one of London's oldest bespoke tailors, Gieves & Hawkes.

-In June 2023, it was announced that the Frasers Group had acquired a stake of 9% in ASOS, 9% in Currys and 5% in Boohoo.com.
+In June 2023, it was announced that Frasers Group had acquired a stake of 9% in ASOS, 9% in Currys and 5% in Boohoo.com.
 It had also acquired a stake of 21% in AO World.
 These holdings increased during the year.

-In December 2023, the Group acquired Matches Fashion, a luxury ecommerce fashion retailer, for £52 million from Apax Partners.
+In December 2023, the company acquired Matches Fashion, a luxury ecommerce fashion retailer, for £52 million from Apax Partners.
 On 7 March 2024, the Group said that Matches would go into administration after continually missing its business plan targets.

 In April 2024, it was announced Frasers Group had agreed to acquire the Dutch sports retailer, Twin Sport.

 In September 2024, Frasers Group made a takeover approach for luxury handbag maker Mulberry.
 The brand already held a 37% stake in the company However, the company confirmed that it would not make a bid for Mulberry in October, and then began making moves to install Mike Ashley as Director and CEO of Boohoo Group.

-On 12 August 2025, the company acquired UK online electronics retailer, eBuyer after it fell into administration earlier in the month.
+On 12 August 2025, the company acquired UK online electronics retailer, EBuyer after it fell into administration earlier in the month.

-Frasers Group acquired a majority stake in American multi-brand boutique retailier The Webster, with founder and CEO Laure Hériard Dubreuil retaining a minority shareholding, in October 2025.
+Frasers Group acquired a majority stake in American multi-brand boutique retailer The Webster, with founder and CEO Laure Hériard Dubreuil retaining a minority shareholding, in October 2025.
 It was confirmed that the brand would operate as a stand-alone business within the Flannels luxury division.

+In November 2025, Frasers Group agreed to acquire 78 stores from Austrian sporting goods chain Hervis Sports, 29 in Hungary and 49 in Romania.

+In March 2026, Frasers Group took a stake of almost 6% in Puma, becoming its second-largest shareholder.

+In June 2026, Frasers Group made a €1.98bn takeover bid for Hugo Boss, but the German designer fashion company rejected the bid saying it undervalued the business.
+In August 2026, Frasers increased its stake in Hugo Boss to 48%.

+In August 2026, the group purchased most assets of department store chain Harvey Nichols, including most of its stores, its international presence and its headquarters, but not its store in Dublin or the OXO Tower restaurant.